Did you know that the monitor setup is an important factor when it comes to trading?

-So, how much monitors do I need to be able to trade in an efficient way?
+So, how many monitors do I need to be able to trade in an efficient way?

 Short answer, just one!

-Well, try to look with your eyes to two different places, two different screens.
+Well, try to look with your eyes at two different places, two different screens.

 Are you able to do it?